learn-co-curriculum/java-char-string-intro/README.md

 The debugger view is interesting because it shows both the character 'A' and the decimal value 65.
-Keep in mind the actual value stored in memory is a single binary number representing of the decimal value 65.
+Keep in mind the actual value stored in memory is a single binary number representing the decimal value 65.

 ![debugger character A](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/char_decimal_debugger.png)